 In this paper we proposed a realistic camera noise model and showed how to integrate the complete camera processing chain into the test setup to evaluate denoising approaches.
 We not only showed that the noise characteristic of the typically applied AWGN is fundamentally different from our realistic noise model, but also identified that the signal-dependent noise as well as its spatial correlation has a significant impact on the perceived visual quality of noisy and denoised images.
 In our subjective test, we found that the spatially correlated noise, introduced in the demosaicking step, is perceived as more disturbing.
 Denoising test images degraded by signal-dependent noise leads to results with a lower visual quality than for AWGN.
 Further, the performance of state-of-the-art denoising algorithms is considerably impaired by spatially correlated noise.
 Using realistic camera noise, denoising can even reduce the perceived visual quality.

 To estimate the visual quality of denoising results without costly subjective tests, reliable quality metrics are required.
-In this paper, several state-of-the-art quality metrics are evaluated, however, none of the tested metrics fully reflects the perceived visual quality.
-While the widely used metrics PSNR and SSIM show a low correlation with the subjective test results, the highest correlation is obtained using the metrics PSNR-HVS, IFC and VIF.
+In this paper, several state-of-the-art quality metrics are evaluated.
+No-reference metrics as well as full-reference metrics have been tested, however, none of the tested metrics fully reflects the perceived visual quality.
+While the widely used full-reference metrics PSNR and SSIM show a low correlation with the subjective test results, the highest correlation is obtained using the metrics PSNR-HVS, IFC, VIF and PSNR-HMA.
+All the tested no-reference metrics show a very low correlation to the test results.